|PPC||– 13 min read –||May 4, 2018|

 In example 2, you can see how we have added an exact match keyword for 'mummy sleeping bag'.
 Since our product is, in fact a 'mummy sleeping bag', the users search intent is a perfect match.
 Hence the sale of 1 sleeping bag for $24 and an ACoS of $4.41.
 This is a perfect example of learning how users search using the broad match keyword setting, and then further refining it with exact match keyword targeting.

 With the many options that are presented to customers, it can be difficult for brands and sellers to stand out.
 Highlighting a product among a sea of other options may be difficult, but not altogether impossible.
-With a good Amazon PPC strategy, you will get necessary exposure for your products and generate more sales.
+With a good Amazon PPC strategy and Amazon PPC management tools, you'll get necessary exposure for your products and generate more sales.

 Amazon PPC is not only a great way to make more sales, it also improves your best seller rank and will eventually translate to better organic rankings.